orionrobots/orionrobots.github.io/_posts/2022-11-19-battery-storage.md

 ---
+category: robot building
+date: '2022-11-19'
+description: Quick hack to help storing batteries
 layout: post
-using_mathjax: false
 published: true
+tags:
+- building robots
+- robot building
+- robot power
+- battery storage
+- learn robotics at home
 title: Battery Storage - simple divider
-description: Quick hack to help storing batteries
-tags: ['building robots', 'robot building', 'robot power', 'battery storage', 'learn robotics at home']
-category: robot building
+using_mathjax: false
 ---
 When I'm testing robots, I tend to use a lot of AA batteries.
 My preference is to use NiMH rechargeables.
 One issue is that the charger I have can only charge four, while some of my robots may use 12.
 So I have to charge them in batches.
 See [Why we are using AA batteries]({% post_url 2013-03-28-why-are-we-using-aa-batteries %}) for why I use AA batteries when building robots.